Getting started

 Info

-Topwrap uses Amaranth for generating verilog top file.
+Topwrap uses Amaranth for generating Verilog top files.

 topwrap build --design {design_name.yaml}

-Where the {design_name.yaml} is the design saved at the end of previous section.
-The generated verilog file can be found in /build directory.
+Where {design_name.yaml} is the design saved at the end of the previous section.
+This will generate a top.v Verilog top wrapper in the specified build directory (./build by default).